range-et/PGL/README.md

   - Commit your changes and push them to your fork.
   - Submit a pull request back to the main repository.
 In your pull request, describe the changes and link to any relevant issues.

-* Seeking Support: If you have questions or need help integrating PGL into your project, feel free to reach out on the github [issues page](https://github.com/range-et/PGL/issues), I shall be more than happy to help out there.
+* Seeking Support: If you have questions or need help integrating PGL into your project, feel free to reach out on the GitHub [issues page](https://github.com/range-et/PGL/issues), I shall be more than happy to help out there.

 * Improving Documentation: Good documentation is crucial for any project.
 If you see an area that needs improvement or have ideas for new content, don't hesitate to reach out and open an issue.